Investing in Timber

 The availability of sustainable forest easement funds at national and state levels has increased dramatically.
-The government no longer has the desire to manage large blocks of forestland, but still wishes to guarantee the public benefits that forest provide, particularly watershed protection.
+The government no longer has the desire to manage large blocks of forestland but still wishes to guarantee the public benefits that forests provide, particularly watershed protection.
 The funding provided by easement sales can have a positive impact on investor returns, particularly early in the ownership, where easement funds can dramatically lower the investor’s cost basis.
-Remote sensing and GIS has made timber management more precise, transparent, and cost effective.
+Remote sensing and GIS have made timber management more precise, transparent, and cost-effective.
 International markets have provided a positive impact on timberland investment returns.
-Forest Carbon Banks have had a major impact on timberland investments in California and it is likely to spread across the country.
+Forest Carbon Banks have had a major impact on timberland investments in California, and it is likely to spread across the country.

 HOW DO I INVEST IN TIMBER?

 TIMO Account.
 A TIMO account is a dedicated account with a timberland investment manager.
 It offers a good portfolio, but care must be taken to pick the right manager.
 TIMO Managed Fund.
 This fund offers limited control of the investment.
 However, pooled funds offer critical mass to buy larger properties.
 Fund of Funds.
 This is a very limited way of investing in timber that offers less control.
 It is typically low maintenance for you, but you have little control over the investment, and the fees can be higher.
 Public Equity.
 Buying publicly traded shares could be risky but offers a lot of liquidity.
 You are also very limited in what you can invest.